tracim/tracim/backend/doc/branding.md

 website.description = For storing files and collaborating with people.
 ```

-The title is displayed in the browser's page and is also used by search engines to display their results.
-The description is used by search engines to display their results.
+The title is displayed in the browser's page.
+The title and the description are used by search engines to display their results.

 These parameters can also be changed with environment variables as described in [setting.md](setting.md).